avery-blanchard/keylime-cloud-environments/README.md

 ## Keylime on AWS
 Ansible role to deploy a Fedora 35 instance on AWS with [Keylime](https://github.com/keylime/keylime) and the [rust agent](https://github.com/keylime/rust-keylime) against a Virtualized TPM.
 This role is currently in developement.

+See the README for further information.

+## Keylime on Azure
+The ansible collection for Azure does not yet have the functionality to create a VM with 'Trusted Launch' (enable the vTPM).
+Manual set up instructions can be found in the README until making an ansible role is possible.